 Also nearby is the Herschell Carrousel Factory Museum.
 Located at 180 Thompson Street in North Tonawanda, NY the museum offers educational programs, tours, and family fun.
 There is a wood carving area where originally carvers would carve the carrousel animals out of basswood or poplar.
 If interested you can even enroll in a Beginner Carving Class.
 The museum also houses the Wurlitzer Music Roll Department which has over 1600 hand punched music rolls which were used on band organs to create the carrousel music.
 In the Children’s Gallery you can explore interactive activities with your family.
 Rides for all ages are available as well.

 Hopefully you will get the chance to cross off Niagara Falls from your bucket list.
 If you do I encourage you to explore some of these off the beaten path attractions as well as the popular falls attractions.
 Enjoy.
+Also for some smaller waterfalls, almost no crowds, hiking, and camping, check out Letchworth State Park.

 Warning: Use of undefined constant php – assumed ‘php’ (this will throw an Error in a future version of PHP) in /home/customer/www/exploretheroadwithdonnamarie.com/public_html/wp-content/plugins/magical-posts-display/includes/blocks/posts-tab.php on line 421